Matt McCrane: Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

-After going undrafted in the 2018 NFL Draft, McCrane signed with Arizona Cardinals.
+After going undrafted in the 2018 NFL draft, McCrane signed with Arizona Cardinals.
 He was released on September 1, 2018.

 Oakland Raiders

 McCrane was signed by the Oakland Raiders on September 25, 2018.
 On September 30, 2018, against the Cleveland Browns, McCrane converted three of five field goal attempts and four extra points.
 He converted the game winning field goal for the Oakland Raiders in his NFL debut.
 McCrane was waived by the Raiders on October 23, 2018, after the team signed Daniel Carlson.

 Arizona Cardinals (second stint)

 McCrane was re-signed by the Cardinals to their practice squad on October 26, 2018.
 McCrane was released by the Cardinals on October 30, 2018.
 He was re-signed to the active roster on November 17, 2018, following an injury to Phil Dawson.
 McCrane handled the kicking duties in the Cardinals' 23–21 loss to the Raiders, making all three of his extra point attempts, and was waived the following day on November 19, 2018.